Skip to main content

 Curriculum access and provision

-• The educational experiences of UASC are varied.
+• The educational experiences of UCiC are varied.
 Find out from the young person, their carer and/or social worker what education they have accessed (formal and informal) and whether they can read or write in their first language.

 • Complete an EAL assessment in order to understand their proficiency in English.